What are germ cell tumors?

 - Stem cell transplant is also an option for some patients with recurrent disease.

-About treatment for ovarian tumors at Children’s Hospitals and Clinics of Minnesota
+About treatment for ovarian tumors at Children’s Minnesota

 At Children’s Hospitals of Minnesota, children and young adults with germ cell tumors receive care from a comprehensive team of pediatric experts including oncologists, oncology nurses, gynecology, surgery, child life and others.
 In the case of ovarian tumors, a pediatric gynecologist may also be involved.
 Children’s has the only pediatric gynecologist in Minnesota.